musicalentropy/musicalentropy.github.io/_posts/2017-01-02-Machine-Learning-Hackathon.md

 I'd like to say also that I'm curious about the next developments in RapidMix, to see how it will perform compared with other Machine Learning APIs for C++.
 And I would love to add in Spaceship Delay some Machine Learning features I have in mind...

+Anyway, thanks to all the people involved in this hackathon for organizing it, it was great to talk with them and with the participants back then !

 ## Bibliography

 If you want to learn more about Machine Learning, there are tons of information sources on the internet, but I suggest you to have a look there in priority :